RAW files; RAW format; TIFF; DNG; NEF; CR2; CRW and others

 In the RAW file the data is retained unprocessed.
 None of the data is discarded.
 The RAW files have different formats as does the identifying metadata tags.

 The main benefit of RAW files is in the data retained by the file.
 The camera digital image sensor collects the light data from the lens.
 This data is the record of the ‘state’ of each photosite on the sensor.
-The data is then sent to the camera processor.
-This is where RAW files and JPEG ones take different routes…
+Then, data is sent to the camera processor.
+This is where RAW files and JPEG’s take different routes…

-- RAW files: created by storing every bit of the data detected on the sensor photosites.
+- RAW files are created by storing every bit of the data detected on the sensor photosites.
 This record takes time to collate and store.
 It is a large amount of data and creates a large file.
 However, in the development module of a good editor there is an advantage.
 It is possible to change the image significantly.
 If the image is under-exposed it is possible to raise the light levels throughout the full image.
 Or, if over-exposed to reduce the pixels lost in white areas.
-Colours can be adjusted and rebalanced throughout.
+Colours can be adjusted and re-balanced throughout.
 Tones and hues can be enhanced and decayed across the image.
 Every possible attribute of light, dark, colour, hue, tone and brightness can be re-adjusted.
-However, as all image data is retained these attributes can be varied for a very wide range of changes – right across the image.
+However, as all image data is retained, these attributes can be varied for a very wide range of changes.
+That is true right across the image.
 You can literally recover an image, or part of image, that is virtually dark or light back into some sort of usable condition.
 And, you can change the other attributes to the same extent.

 The advantage goes to RAW files over JPEG.
 RAW files provide for significant change and enhancement of the image in editing.
 This flexibility allows many camera techniques and artistic techniques to be performed that would not be possible with JPEG.

 Not a flexible format